vtjeng/MIPVerify.jl/CONTRIBUTING.md

 Tests are run as part of the build process.

 To run tests locally, run `julia --project=/path/to/repo/root`, enter the package manager, then run `test MIPVerify`.
 (If running from the repository root, `julia --project` will suffice).
+Sample output:

 ```sh
 (@v1.4) pkg> test MIPVerify